davidneumann/WFChatParser/README.md

 # Configuration
 The Presentation/ChatLoggerCLI project will read from [appsettings.json](src/Presentation/ChatLoggerCLI/appsettings.json), appsettings.development.json, and appsettings.production.json, in that order, when loading its configuration.

+There is a [helper app](src/Presentation/ConfigHelper) that can generate a large chunk of the config file and **save your warframe credentials** to the credential manager for you.

 ## DataSender
 The bot itself does not store any data and will send its data over a websocket.
 ### DataSender:ConnectionMessages